Athletics: Farah splits with coach Salazar, moving back to London

 “I’ve had a great six years with Alberto, he’s helped me achieve my full potential on the track but now it’s time to move on.”

-Writing by Ken Ferris; Editing by Ian Ransom
+Reporting by Ken Ferris in London and Gene Cherry in Salvo, North Carolina; Editing by Ian Ransom